• Skip to main content

 Just Jamie is one of the graphic novels in Libenson's "Emmie and Friends" series about a middle school peer group.
 Other titles include, Invisible Emmie, Positively Izzy, Becoming Brianna, Remarkably Ruby and Truly Tyler.
 At the end of seventh grade, Jamie is dealing with a scenario that will be familiar to many a middle schooler.
 She's not sure who her real friends are!
 The narrative, which is at times very funny, alternates between Jamie, and her friend Maya's, perspective.

-Awkward book cover
+Awkward by Svetlana Chmakova book cover

-AWKWARD (series) by Svetlana Chmakova
+Awkward (series) by Svetlana Chmakova

 Find it: Bookshop | Amazon